 Nicole Absar, M.D. is the Medical Director of the Copper Ridge Neurocognitive Clinic.
 She is a diplomate in behavioral neurology and neuropsychiatry.
 She is certified by the American Board of Psychiatry and Neurology (ABPN) and American Board of Psychosomatic Medicine.
 She is a fellow of American Psychiatric Association (FAPA) and an active member of the American Academy of Neurology (AAN), the American Neuropsychiatric Association (ANPA) and the American Medical Association (AMA).

 Prior to moving to Maryland, she practiced Geriatric Neuropsychiatry in Massachusetts and taught at the Harvard Medical School, University of Massachusetts Medical School and Tufts Medical School.
 She is also a registered yoga teacher and specializes in Yoga Therapy for brain disorders.

-Allan A. Anderson, M.D. is Vice President of Dementia Care Practice at Integrace, and serves as the Medical Director for the Samuel and Alexia Bratton Neurocognitive Clinic at Bayleigh Chase.
+Allan A. Anderson, M.D. is the Medical Director for the Samuel and Alexia Bratton Neurocognitive Clinic at Bayleigh Chase.
 He is active in the American Association for Geriatric Psychiatry (AAGP), a national organization representing geriatric psychiatrists and other clinicians, educators and researchers in the field of geriatric mental health.
 Dr. Anderson received the Clinician of the Year award and has served as President of the AAGP.
 He completed graduate studies at Carnegie Mellon University and has a Masters Degree in Medical Management.
 Currently. he serves as Assistant Professor in the Department of Psychiatry at Johns Hopkins University.